 STATIONS

 To optimize access to drinking water on campus, we have installed free water refill stations (Elkay ezH2O ®️ bottle filling stations).
-These stations are located in every KAUST building and in the campus diner, encouraging students, faculty, staff, and visitors to bring and use their own bottles, which cuts down on plastic and water waste.
+These stations are located in every KAUST building, in the campus diner, and Community facilities, encouraging students, faculty, staff, community members and visitors to bring and use their own bottles, which cuts down on plastic and water waste.
+Additionally, there are dedicated water fountains for workers, visitors, and residents across our green areas.

 WATER CONSCIOUS LANDSCAPING

-This xeriscaping, together with the conversion of some of the potable irrigation network to TSE, landscaping optimization, irrigation shut off day, and residential backyard site optimization, has resulted in a 50% reduction in water used for irrigation since 2015.
+These efforts, combined with the conversion of parts of the potable irrigation network to treated sewage effluent (TSE), landscaping optimization, irrigation shut-off days, and residential backyard site improvements, have resulted in a 50% reduction in water used for irrigation since 2015.

 TESTING NEW SUSTAINABLE WATER EXTRACTION TECHNOLOGIES